codingconcepts/albert/README.md

 Albert is the result of a 2-day project I undertook for my company's last hackathon.
 As such, it shouldn't be considered reliable, finished or well-tested.
 I'd love this to receive some input from the open source community, so if you're in need of a chaos monkey, or just want to make an existing one more chaotic, I'd love to hear from you!

+## Contributing

+At this early stage, albert is basically a free-for-all, so please do get involved.
+So that we all maintain an air of professionalism however, please refer to the [contributing guidelines](https://github.com/codingconcepts/albert/blob/master/CONTRIBUTING.md) before making pull requests.

 ## Overview

 Albert is a simple, scalable and platform agnostic chaos monkey.